CBIZ

 The Changing Landscape of CPA Firms

 There has been a notable shift in the landscape of CPA firms involved in these audits.
 In 2011, 81,162 plan audits were performed by 7,330 CPA firms.
 By 2020, the number of audits increased modestly to 86,863 but was conducted by only 4,300 firms, indicating a 40% decrease in the number of CPA firms involved.
-This trend suggests a move toward greater specialization and possibly reflects the complexity and regulatory challenges in this audit field.
+This trend suggests a move toward greater specialization and reflects the complexity and regulatory challenges in this audit field.

 Continuous Oversight by the DOL